MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/answer-prompts.md

 ### Reports

-To reprompt a report, simply execute the prompted report again, using the same endpoint you used originally.
+To re-prompt a report, simply execute the prompted report again, using the same endpoint you used originally.

 - PUT `/api/reports/{reportId}/instances/{instanceId}/prompts/answers`